Crio-Bytes/IBD-2022-Master-Repository/Introduction to Long Polling/README.md

             res.end("Learning about Long Polling");
         })

-The createServer method is called whenever server receives a request.
+The createServer method is called whenever the server receives a request.

 </details>